Guillemdb/guillemdb.github.io/src/retrospective/my_cv.md

 ## Professional CV

-Welcome to my CV!
+Welcome to my CV until Dec 2019!
 If you want to know more about me click on the descriptions and links.

 <details open>
 <summary><strong>About me</strong></summary>
 <br>
 I am a data scientist and a Python developer.
 I love solving machine learning challenges, teaching, learning and coding.
 I am a <a href="https://www.meetup.com/PyData-Mallorca/">PyData Mallorca</a> co-organizer because I enjoy contributing to the Open Source community.
 <br>
 I've lived in Barcelona, Murcia, Madrid, Paris, and London, but now I work remotely from <a href="https://goo.gl/maps/pTurFGKJaJdAimLK8">Palma</a>, where I grew up.
 <br>